-In short, hundreds to thousands of river miles across Nevada possess a wide range of ecological values and ecosystem services worthy of protection, whether through state-level designations, federal Wild & Scenic designation, or other available mechanisms.
-This assessment and the data accompanying it offer scientifically grounded support for identification of the values associated with rivers, streams, and watersheds across Nevada that can inform and support efforts to ensure those values persist.
+In short, tens of thousands of river miles across Washington possess a wide range of ecological values and ecosystem services worthy of protection, whether through state-level designations, federal Wild & Scenic designation, or other available mechanisms.
+This assessment and the data accompanying it offer scientifically grounded support for identification of the values associated with rivers, streams, and watersheds across the state of Washington that can inform and support efforts to ensure those values persist.